Embryo Transfer: What It Is, What to Expect, The Different Types, and More

 As you can see below, the overall success rates of frozen embryo transfers is higher when looking at large scale data from the CDC.

 Despite the success rates above and notable systematic reviews of studies looking at fresh vs frozen success rates that suggest that frozen embryo transfers have higher success rates , the decision to transferring fresh or frozen embryos and which is best remains one of the largest and most heated ongoing debates in fertility medicine.
-While there has been a tremendous shift towards frozen embryo transfer since the development of the latest embryo freezing techniques (which allowed for FETs to have the high success rates they do today), the fact that there is still much debate shows that there’s more to the story and that each case needs to be handled on a individual basis.
+While there has been a tremendous shift towards frozen embryo transfer since the development of the latest embryo freezing techniques (which allowed for FETs to have the high success rates they do today), the fact that there is still much debate shows that there’s more to the story and that each case needs to be handled on an individual basis.

 Let’s start off by reviewing the two biggest factors that go into a successful embryo transfer:

-• Embryo Quality: A healthy embryo without genetic defects is more likely to implant and result in a healthy baby.
+- Embryo Quality: A healthy embryo without genetic defects is more likely to implant and result in a healthy baby.

-• Uterine Quality & Receptivity: Uterine receptivity plays a large role in embryo implantation.
+- Uterine Quality & Receptivity: Uterine receptivity plays a large role in embryo implantation.
 If the uterus isn’t ready to receive the embryo, it’s hard for the embryo to stick.
 Timing and lining are critical.

 Embryo Quality